Summary of the descent of Alan Blythe

-The preparation of this account of the Blythe lineage has received assistance from many family members, as well as the following persons: Mr. George W. Glenn, of Winnipeg, a professional genealogist, who performed record-searches for us; Miss Eunice Wilson, of London, who kindly consulted her collections relating to people of Bradford; Mrs. Ellen Perkins, of the Sheffield and District Family History Society; and Mrs. Linda M. Peabody, of Doncaster, Yorkshire, a professional genealogist.
+The preparation of this account of the Blythe lineage has received assistance from many family members, as well as the following persons: Mr. George W. Glenn, of Winnipeg, a professional genealogist, who performed record-searches for us; Miss Eunice Wilson, of London, who kindly consulted her collections relating to people of Bradford; Mrs. Ellen Perkins, of the Sheffield and District Family History Society; Mrs. Linda M. Peabody, of Doncaster, Yorkshire, a professional genealogist; and Stuart Hill.

 See also the Ancestor Table of the daughters of Alan Blythe and Jessie Clara McCullough.

 William Blythe, of Sheffield, in the West Riding of Yorkshire, alive in 1788, was perhaps the one of this name baptized 12 June 1752, son of Josiah Blythe and (presumably) Margaret Waller.
 He married 8 April 1776 in Sheffield Cathedral (per IGI), Mary Platt, who was still alive in 1788.
 This couple is not always easily distinguished in records from the slightly younger, and considerably wealthier, William Blyth (whose surname usually appears without the final E) and the latter’s wife Mary Bridges.
 After the marriage of this other couple on 7 May 1789, the children of the two couples become impossible to disentangle on the basis of IGI extracts, and an examination of the original record has not yet been attempted.
 Known issue, all baptisms in Sheffield Cathedral (per IGI):

 - (probably) William Blythe, baptized 12 February 1777, whose mother is not named in the record.

 - (probably Mary Blythe, baptized 27 February 1780, whose mother is not named in the record.